miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Algebra/Notes/Algebra Notes.md

 #subgroup

 Questions:
 1) The actual definition of a ring is group + semigroup?
 Then why did we study at school that a ring is a group + monoid?
 That one is a unitary ring.
+Therefore we only studied unitary rings for the admission?
+Is it the same with saying that 1!=0 - that one is a univary